Tajamul21/MedSPOT/README.md

 **MedSPOT** is a benchmark for evaluating Multimodal Large Language Models (MLLMs) on GUI grounding tasks in medical imaging software.
 It evaluates models on their ability to localize and interact with UI elements across 10 medical imaging applications including 3DSlicer, DICOMscope, Weasis, MITK, and others.

 ### Evaluation Protocol
-Tasks are evaluated **sequentially** — if a model fails a step, the task is terminated early.
+Tasks are evaluated **sequentially**, if a model fails a step, the task terminates early.
 This reflects real-world GUI interaction where errors compound.

 ---